-In the past, I’ve been pressured to continue with things I genuinely dislike just to preserve a statistic.
-Similarly, I’ve experienced the dread of dissolving a statistic and bracing for the reprimands that swiftly follow: Fickle.
+In the past, I’ve been pressured to continue with things I genuinely disliked just to preserve a statistic.
+Similarly, I’ve experienced the dread of dissolving a statistic and bracing for the labels that swiftly follow: Fickle.
 Unmotivated.
 Wasteful.

 What if, instead, I am just experimental?

 I definitely believe that commitment is vital for success, but that doesn’t mean commitment warrants it.
-It would be rather counterintuitive, and a true waste of time, I think, to spend (at least, lest you are pressured to continue just because you’ve become so good) the first slice of your life on something you wish you’d never even started.
-Adolescence should be devoted not to a single interest, but to obtaining a better sense of what your interests truly are, so then can you focus on those interests with unparalleled zeal.
+It would be rather counterintuitive, and a true waste of time, I think, to spend the first slice of your life on something you wish you’d never even started.
+Adolescence should be devoted not to a single interest, but to obtaining a better sense of what your interests truly are so that can you focus on those pursuits with unparalleled zeal.

-What exactly entails a “laundry list,” anyway?
+What exactly entails a “laundry list” anyway?
 What if a student is truly interested in everything, or at least, exploring everything?
-I have a hard time accepting that colleges expect their applicants to develop comprehensive passion over the course of eighteen measly years, and the first eighteen years of their lives, for that.
+I have a hard time accepting that colleges expect their applicants to develop comprehensive passion in the first 18 years of their lives.

 If wanting to taste the world is a passion, then it’s mine.

 My interests are highly eclectic, and they are only getting more so.
 The only “commitment” I can currently claim is the art of writing.
 This is because writing, in itself, is an eclectic activity.
 And I love it.
-I’ve been writing ever since I’ve had enough of the English language stocked inside my head to do so.
-But writing isn’t all I do; I am on the precipice of something: violin, language, guitar, climbing, yoga, singing, gaming, sketching, mathematics, photography – I don’t want to give anything up.
+I’ve been writing ever since I had enough of the English language inside my head to do so.
+But writing isn’t all I do.
+There’s also violin, language, guitar, climbing, yoga, singing, gaming, sketching, mathematics, photography – I don’t want to give anything up.
 Not yet.
 Is that not as impressive as brutally sticking to one thing?

-My father, who grew up and attended university in China, gained admittance to the prestigious USTC through the gaokao – an entrance exam designed to be the sole factor colleges base their decisions upon.
-(Think SAT, but on steroids.)
-No essays, no extracurricular activities, no details about commitment or one’s lack thereof.
-Although my father didn’t necessarily oppose this system, he wanted his children to experience education in the US because of its emphasis on holism.
-He wanted me to “develop my own personality,” and felt that China’s severe focus on academia might inhibit it.
+My father, who grew up and attended university in China, gained admittance to the prestigious University of Science and Technology of China through the gaokao – an entrance exam designed to be the sole factor colleges base their decision upon (think SAT, but on steroids).
+No essays, no extracurricular activities, no details about commitment or lack thereof.
+Although my father didn’t necessarily oppose this system, he wanted his children to experience education in the U.S. because of its emphasis on wholism.
+He wanted me to develop my own personality, and felt that China’s severe focus on academics might inhibit it.

-Yet, under separate logic, the same could be argued about the US college application system.
-Because colleges are known to seek “commitment,” students may be scared into parameters, which only further thwarts the development of genuine passion, as passion is near impossible to discover without trial.
+Yet, the same could be argued about the U.S. college application system.
+Because colleges are known to seek “commitment,” students may be scared into parameters that thwart the development of genuine passion, as passion is nearly impossible to discover without experimentation.

-I’m fine with colleges looking for commitment in their applicants; all I ask is experimentation not be devalued in the process.
+Sure, colleges should look for commitment in their applicants, but they should not place less value on experimentation.
 After all, experimentation is the backbone of commitment.
 What if you’re not sure what you want to do?
 What if you don’t want to settle?
 What if you want to try everything?

 What if that’s okay?